dmerejkowsky/kata-robots/README.md

     AssertionError: name should not be empty

 FAILED test_name_does_not_change_when_rebooted
-    AttributeError: 'Robot' object has no attribute...
+    AttributeError: 'Robot' object has no attribute

 FAILED test_name_changes_after_reset
     AttributeError: 'Robot' object has no attribute 'reset'